StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

     - If you use Instance Profile to access AWS S3, you need to set this parameter to `true` and specify "aws.s3.region".
     - If you use Assumed Role to access AWS S3, you need to set this parameter to `true` and specify "aws.s3.iam_role_arn" and "aws.s3.region".

-  - "aws.s3.access_key": The Access Key ID that you can use to access the Amazon S3 bucket.
+  - "aws.s3.access_key": The Access Key ID used to access the Amazon S3 bucket.
-  - "aws.s3.secret_key": The Secret Access Key that you can use to access the Amazon S3 bucket.
+  - "aws.s3.secret_key": The Secret Access Key used to access the Amazon S3 bucket.
-  - "aws.s3.endpoint": The endpoint that you can use to access the Amazon S3 bucket.
+  - "aws.s3.endpoint": The endpoint used to access the Amazon S3 bucket.
   - "aws.s3.iam_role_arn": The ARN of the IAM role that has privileges on the AWS S3 bucket in which your data files are stored.
 If you want to use assumed role as the credential method for accessing AWS S3, you must specify this parameter.
 Then, StarRocks will assume this role when it analyzes your Hive data by using a Hive catalog.
   - "aws.s3.region": The region in which your AWS S3 bucket resides.
 Example: `us-west-1`.